London’s first public international law boutique has tripled in size.

 Volterra, a Canadian who cut his teeth working with Jan Paulsson in Paris and then later at Herbert Smith, has counsel experience in a variety of PIL forums.
-He has acted for states including Bahrain, Barbados, Chile and Eritrea in territorial and maritime boundary disputes before the International Court of Justice and the Permanent Court of Arbitration.
-He’s also increasingly visible as an arbitrator.
+He has acted for states including Bahrain, Barbados, Eritrea and Chile in territorial and maritime boundary disputes before the International Court of Justice and the Permanent Court of Arbitration.

 Who uses it?